dequelabs/axe-core/doc/API.md

 * `options`: (optional) Set of options passed into rules or checks.
 [See below for more information](#a11ycheck-parameters)
 * `callback`: The callback function which receives on the [results object](#results-object) as a parameter when analysis is complete

-#### Results Object

-The callback function passed in as the third parameter of `axe.allyCheck` runs on the results object.
-This object has two components – a passes array and a violations array.
-The passes array keeps track of all the passed tests, along with detailed information on each one.
-This leads to more efficient testing, especially when used in conjunction with manual testing, as the user can easily find out what tests have already been passed.
-Similarly, the violations array keeps track of all the failed tests, along with detailed information on each one.

-###### `url`

-The URL of the page that was tested.

-###### `timestamp`

-The date and time that analysis was completed.

-###### `passes` and `violations` array

-* `description` - Text string that describes what the rule does
-* `help` - Help text that describes the test that was performed
-* `helpUrl` - URL that provides more information about the specifics of the violation.
-Links to a page on the Deque University site.
-* `id` - Unique identifier for the rule; [see the list of rules](rule-descriptions.md)
-* `impact` - How serious the violation is.
-Can be one of "minor", "moderate", "serious", or "critical" if the Rule failed or `null` if the check passed
-* `tags` - Array of tags that this rule is assigned.
-These tags can be used in the option structure to select which rules are run ([see `axe.allyCheck` parameters below for more information](#a11ycheck-parameters)).
-* `nodes` - Array of all elements the Rule tested
-	* `html` - Snippet of HTML of the Element
-	* `impact` - How serious the violation is.
-Can be one of "minor", "moderate", "serious", or "critical" if the test failed or `null` if the check passed
-	* `target` - Array of selectors that has each element correspond to one level of iframe or frame.
-If there is one iframe or frame, there should be two entries in `target`.
-If there are three iframe levels, there should be four entries in `target`.
-	* `any` - Array of checks that were made where at least one must have passed.
-Each entry in the array contains:
-		* `id` - Unique identifier for this check.
-Check ids may be the same as Rule ids
-		* `impact` - How serious this particular check is.
-Can be one of "minor", "moderate", "serious", or "critical".
-Each check that is part of a rule can have different impacts.
-The highest impact of all the checks that fail is reported for the rule
-		* `message` - Description of why this check passed or failed
-		* `data` - Additional information that is specific to the type of Check which is optional.
-For example, a color contrast check would include the foreground color, background color, contrast ratio, etc.
-		* `relatedNodes` - Optional array of information about other nodes that are related to this check.
-For example, a duplicate id check violation would list the other selectors that had this same duplicate id.
-Each entry in the array contains the following information:
-			* `target` - Array of selectors for the related node
-			* `html` - HTML source of the related node
-	* `all` - Array of checks that were made where all must have passed.
-Each entry in the array contains the same information as the 'any' array
-	* `none` - Array of checks that were made where all must have not passed.
-Each entry in the array contains the same information as the 'any' array

-#### a11yCheck Parameters

 ##### A. Context Parameter

 The context object can be passed one of the following: